“We’re very pleased with our new ecommerce website. Now we’re only limited by our own imagination and creativity. ”

 Then came what is usually the store’s busiest time of year, the November and December holiday rush.

 Company leaders took the unusual step of capping the number of phone and online orders.
 By limiting orders, they could meet customer service expectations with a smaller number of employees in the distribution center.
 Instead of adding the typical 550 seasonal workers for the holiday rush, managers hired half that many, a reduction necessary to allow employees to follow social distancing guidelines.

-President and CEO, The Vermont Country Store
+Why The Vermont Country Store Chose Oracle

 When the pandemic hit, The Vermont Country Store had recently updated its website with Oracle Commerce.
 The company chose the cloud-based application because it wanted to create a rich online buying experience that, like the stores, is “built to browse,” says Jim Hall, company president and CEO.